ziyilin/graal/docs/reference-manual/tools/profiling.md

 **Disclaimer**: The memory tracer tool is experimental at the moment and likely its options are subject to change without notice.
-Make sure to prepend  `--experimental-options` flag to enable `--memtracer`.

-- `--experimental-options --memtracer`: enables the memory tracer.
+- `--memtracer`: enables the memory tracer.
 Disabled by default.
 - `--memtracer.FilterFile=<Expression>`: applies a wildcard filter for source file paths.
 For example, `*program*.sl`.
 The default is &lowast;.
 - `--memtracer.FilterLanguage=<String>`: profiles languages only with the matching mime-type.
 For example, `+`.
 The default is no filter.
 - `--memtracer.FilterRootName=<Expression>`: applies a wildcard filter for program roots.
 For example, `Math.*`.
 The default is &lowast;.